fsaintjacques/semver-tool/README.md

 installation
 -----

-The semver tool can be downloaded from github, made executable and added to your path with these commands:
+The semver tool can be downloaded from github and made executable with these commands:

 ```bash
 # Download the script and save it to /usr/local/bin